 Compassion, caring and high-quality care keep the clients coming in the door, but there is more than that to paying the bills.
 Running a business requires skills that often are not learned in veterinary school.
-The Economics Division is here to help.
+The Economics Division and Veterinary Economics Strategy Committee (2014-2015) is here to help.

 Are you a leader who wants to gain a keen understanding of the markets for veterinarians, education, and services in the veterinary industry so you can make better, informed business decisions?
 Attend the AVMA Economic Summit.

-Keep abreast on veterinary economics topics through articles, get updates on the workforce research plan at AVMA@Work: Economics, and share business information with your peers through the AVMA Practice Management & Economics discussion forum.
+Keep abreast on veterinary economics topics through Exploring Veterinary Economics articles and AVMA Economics on dvm360, get updates on the workforce research plan at AVMA@Work: Economics, and share business information with your peers through the AVMA Practice Management & Economics discussion forum.

 Reach your financial goals with the easy-to-use AVMA Personal Financial Planning Tool - track your expenses, plan for your future, and succeed!
 In addition, check out our personal financial planning resources.